From AD 1467 to 1615, Japan experienced a long period of civil war called the Sengoku Jidai, which means 'The Warring States' period.

-During this time, individual daimyo fought each other using large samurai armies in order to be named shogun (supreme military commander) by the Japanese emperor.
+During this period, various daimyo engaged in combat with their substantial samurai forces, vying to be named shogun (supreme military commander) by the emperor of Japan.

 If a shogun was not powerful enough to fight off his rivals, it encouraged others to attempt to take control as well.